Minimal Dirac seesaw accompanied by Dirac fermionic dark matter: Introduction

 In this paper we shall realize the Dirac seesaw by introducing a $U(1)_{B-L}^{}$ gauge symmetry with four right-handed neutrinos.
 Because of their Yukawa couplings to a Higgs singlet for spontaneously breaking the $U(1)_{B-L}^{}$ symmetry, two right-handed neutrinos can form a Dirac fermion and then become a stable dark matter particle.
-Furthermore, additionally heavy Higgs doublet(s) and/or fermion singlet(s) can mediate a dimension-5 operator among the other two right-handed neutrinos, the SM lepton and Higgs doublets as well as the $U(1)_{B-L}^{}$ Higgs singlet.
-This means a highly suppressed Dirac neutrino mass matrix with two nonzero eigenvalues.
-Finally, through the interactions for the neutrino mass generation, the heavy Higgs doublet(s) and/or fermion singlet(s) can decay to realize a leptogenesis mechanism.
+Furthermore, additionally heavy Higgs doublet(s) \cite{gh2006} , fermion singlet(s) \cite{rw1983} and/or fermion doublet(s) \cite{gu2016} can mediate a dimension-5 operator among the other two right-handed neutrinos, the SM lepton and Higgs doublets as well as the $U(1)_{B-L}^{}$ Higgs singlet.
+This means a highly suppressed Dirac neutrino mass matrix only with two nonzero eigenvalues.
+Finally, through the interactions for the neutrino mass generation, the heavy Higgs doublet(s), fermion singlet(s) and/or fermion doublet(s) can decay to realize a leptogenesis mechanism.